 - Establish future efficacy benchmarks

 - Collect performance data that will increase executive buy-in and validate training initiatives

 The product is easy to deploy and delivers deep, quantifiable learning insights quickly, without taxing your budget.
 L&D departments can simply create assessments (using a range of Bloom’s) or pull assessments from their existing bank (making sure they have a mix of assessments).
 Upload the assessments into the Fulcrum Snapshot platform, and the system does the rest.
-Employees will be greeted by Blue the Husky.

 Then they’ll make their way through what is typically a 5-20 minute diagnostic.
 Snapshot’s AI and machine learning feeds the most appropriate assessment to determine the depth and degree to which each learner has mastered the material.
 Here Snapshot verifies application-level mastery, identifies “all-star” learners and predicts those who are at risk of not applying the skills on the job.